firmai/tflm/README.md

 ```
 That is a performance improvement of more than 20% by using exactely the same data !!

 That does not mean it always performs better than the standard data format; here is a Google Colab [example](https://colab.research.google.com/drive/1oEnsZ37FW266zdRK2Qa7del0T0ly-xKy) where this method performs poorly because of a lack of data.
+Here is works okay, [colab](https://colab.research.google.com/drive/1IcTYWvHCAGbNLYJbHSIRHmYZrH2X07UF).